riverhuang1107/everai_documentation/Guide/en/README.md

 pip uninstall everai
 ```

-## Create an app
+## Create an app directory
-### File and folder structure
+### File and directory structure
-Before creating app In [EverAI](https://everai.expvent.com), firstly you should create a folder which is named by your app name generally.
+Before creating app In [EverAI](https://everai.expvent.com), firstly you should create a directory which is named by your app name generally.
 A EverAI app must includes the following four files at least:

 * **`Dockerfile`** This is the text file which is used to build docker image, and it includes series of instructions and commands used to build image.